Why a social media row over Modi’s tweets led to the suspension of three Maldives ministers

 Tourism from India is a major source of income for Maldives.
 Last year, more than 2.09 lakh Indians visited the island nation – the highest among all countries, according to data from Male’s tourism ministry.

 In response to tweets from Modi’s supporters, social media users in Maldives, including members of the ruling Progressive Party of Maldives and the People’s National Congress, claimed that Lakshadweep was not a fitting alternative to Maldives for tourists.
+For a few hours on Sunday, the official websites of the Maldivian president and the country’s foreign and tourism ministry also unreachable for Indian internet users.

 As the row escalated on social media, several Indian celebrities put up posts promoting Indian coastal tourist spots.
 Many of them used the common hashtag #exploreindianislands.